top of page

 What can I expect from the application process?

-• You'll put down a deposit when you start, and receive it back once you attend your 11th Saturday session.
+• You'll put down a deposit when you start, and receive it back once you've attended at least 11 of 14 Saturday sessions and delivered your project presentation.

 • The bond signals serious commitment - both to yourself and to your cohort.